-Response: Valin started to use standard cost and actual cost recovery system provided by Oracle Corporation in its daily cost accounting since 2002.
+Response: Since 2002, Valin started to use standard cost and actual cost recovery system provided by Oracle Corporation in its daily cost accounting.

 In the standard cost system, Valin, based on the production and market experience, sets the standard unit prices and standard unit consumption volumes for each type of production factors/materials in the production, and, for the products and semi-products, they set standard unit price for each of them, for the purpose of cost analysis and management.
-The standard cost system operates based on such standard unit price and consumption to work out the standard cost for each type of product, and finally books as the standard cost on the sales cost ledger, along with the value of the differences between the actual cost and standard cost as accounting adjustment at each steps of cost transferring and finally carried over to the sales cost ledger.
+The standard cost system operates based on such standard unit price and consumption to work out the standard cost for each type of product, and finally books as the standard cost on the sales cost ledger, along with the value of the differences between the actual cost and standard cost as accounting adjustment at each steps of cost transferring and finally carried over to the ledger of cost of goods sold.